rinnocenti/travel-pace/README.md

 # travel-pace
 A simple module that calculates the travel time for D&amp;D5e players. it's just a module I'm using to learn how to make modules for foundry.

-- Use the information described in PHB p.181 as a calculation rule.
+- Use the information described in pg.84 of the OGL as a calculation rule.
-- Use the lowest speed of the group in feet as a reference.
+- (tips) Use the lowest speed of the group in feet as a reference.
-- It is implicit that you consider any terrain that does not consist of a road or trail as difficult terrain.
+- (tips) It is implicit that you consider any terrain that does not consist of a road or trail as difficult terrain.

 # Future Improvements
 This module is being developed at the beginning as a way of learning, so the improvements should take time to appear.